IgrikXD/Easy-SDR/Coax power supply/Fixed voltage/SMD/Assembly guide.md

 ![Cutting holes in side covers](../../Resources/Coax%20power%20supply/Enclosure-Cutting-holes-in-side-covers.png)

 Install the PCB in one of the parts of the case by placing it on the appropriate chassis.
-Screw the side covers of the case to the part of the case where the PCB is installed, **so you will fix the PCB and can mark the place for the hole cutting for the toggle switch SW1**.
+Screw the side covers of the case to the part of the case where the PCB is installed, **so you will fix the PCB and can mark the places for the hole cutting for the toggle switch SW1 and LED1**.
 Take the SW1 toggle switch and place it in the mounting place on the PCB. **The place where the toggle switch touches the side face of the enclosure is the point where milling is necessary in order for the toggle switch to be placed and soldered to the PCB.**

 ![Toggle switch installation](../../Resources/Coax%20power%20supply/Enclosure-Toggle-switch-installation.png)